-1. Set the axis board and port numbers on all axes according to the board and port to which the motors are connected, consult MRMC if you face any problems.
+- Set the axis board and port numbers on all axes according to the board and port to which the motors are connected, consult MRMC if you face any problems.
 Ensure that no axes share the same board and port, including the camera.
-An axis that does not move despite a reported changing position is either assigned the wrong board and port; not connected; or is being overruled by another axis in the same port on that board.

-- 2. Ensure the motor is connected and plugged in, but leave the emergency stop pressed in. - 3.
-Go into the Axis Setup for that axis and set the motor tuning levels to 5, 5 and 5.
-Select the Axis Type as Independent. - 4.
-Set the Display Scaling to a sensible value, you can use 1.0, but it is unlikely to be greater than 500 or less than .01. - 5.
+An axis that does not move despite a reported changing position is either assigned the wrong board and port; not connected; or is being overruled by another axis in the same port on that board. - 2.
+Ensure the motor is connected and plugged in, but leave the emergency stop pressed in. - 3.
+Go into the Axis Setup for that axis and set the motor tuning levels to 5, 5 and 5. - 4.
+Set the Display Scaling to a sensible value, you can use 1.0, but it is unlikely to be greater than 500 or less than 0.01. - 5.
 Set the soft limits to +500 and 500. - 6.
-Set the Goto factors to 0.3 the Run-time Factor to 0.9 and the other factors to 0.75. - 7.
-Set the Axis Velocity to the expected maximum speed for that axis.
+Set the Goto factors to 0.3 the Runtime Factor to 0.9 and the other factors to 0.75.

+- 7. Set the axis Velocity to the expected maximum speed for that axis.
 If you are scaling a rotational axis in degrees, then specify an estimated degrees per second value.
 If in doubt set this value low.
-Enter the same value for Axis Acceleration. - 8.
-Repeat for the HHBox Velocity and Acceleration and Apply the setup. - 9.
-(For servos) Release the emergency stop, and engage the axis that you want to set up.
+Enter the same value for axis Acceleration. - 8.
+Repeat for the HHB Velocity and Acceleration and Apply the setup. - 9.
+(For servos) Release the emergency stop, and engage the axis that you want to set up. - 10.
 Conditional: If the axis runs off briefly and then turns off, then it usually means that the motor leads are reversed.
-Handle and retry.

-- 10. If the axis engages and the current position is now reported as black instead of white, then the axis is probably properly connected.
+Handle and retry. - 11.
+If the axis engages and the current position is now reported as black instead of white, then the axis is probably properly connected.
 If it is stays white even if you directly zero it, then the motor/encoder is not connected properly.
-If it goes black when directly zeroed, and then turns white again after 5 seconds, then the axis limits are not connected properly.
-Handle so it goes black and stays black. - 11.
+If it apperas engaged when directly zeroed, and then turns disengaged again after 5 seconds, then the axis limits are not connected properly.
+Handle so it re-engages and stays engaged. - 12.
 Now turn on the hand held box and set the hand held box to slow by pressing the Slow button and move the axis momentarily.
-Adjust the hand held box speed (Fast and Slow) as needed and the HHBox Velocity if the speed is much too high.
-(Don't forget to Apply any changes you make).
+Adjust the hand held box speed (Fast and Slow) as needed and the Hand Held Box Velocity if the speed is much too high.
+(Don't forget to Apply any changes you make). - 13.
 Conditional: If the axis runs off briefly and then turns off, then it usually means that the motor leads are reversed.
-Handle and retry.

-- 12. Tune the motor referring to the section Motor Tunings on Page 49. - 13.
+Handle and retry. - 14.
+Tune the motor referring to the section Motor Tunings on page 33. - 15.
 Note the direction the axis is moving in.
-If it moving the wrong way, correct it by changing the direction in the Axis Setup, and accepting the Setup. - 14.
+If it moving the wrong way, correct it by reversing the direction in the Axis Setup, and accepting the Setup. - 16.
 Next adjust the scaling: Move the axis to a known position and directly zero it there, then move it a known distance away (the further the better) and read what distance the computer thinks the motor has moved.
-Then adjust the display scaling per the following formula:
+Then adjust the Display Scaling per the following formula: x

-$correct display scaling = \frac{old display scaling \times actual position}{reported position}$
+$$correct \ display \ scaling \ = \ \frac{old \ display \ scaling \times actual \ position}{reported \ position}$$